 Knowing How to Stop Worrying Is Essential

 It seems like just yesterday that I was sitting at my desk in the back of a medical office, assigned a pile of simple insurance claims to process.
-I kept restarting over and over again, because I just couldn’t focus.
-I was preoccupied with worry, and had no idea how to stop worrying long enough to do my job.
+I kept restarting over and over again because I just couldn’t focus.
+I was preoccupied with worry and had no idea how to stop worrying long enough to do my job.

 My worry knew no limits.
-I worried about money, my career, my husband’s career, my appearance, what others thought of me, my marriage, whose family we would visit for Christmas, if we could coordinate our work schedules to take a trip, or ever afford to buy a house, how we would raise our non-existent children despite our conflicting beliefs.
+I worried about money, my career, my husband’s career, my appearance, what others thought of me, my marriage, whose family we would visit for Christmas, if we could coordinate our work schedules to take a trip…or ever afford to buy a house, how we would raise our non-existent children despite our conflicting beliefs…

-Worry can be helpful at times, if it motivates us to make a plan to solve a problem.
+Worry can be helpful at times if it motivates us to make a plan to solve a problem.
 But unchecked, worry can take over our lives.

-How to Stop Worrying – Preventative Measures
+How to Stop Worrying Using Preventative Measures

 If I’m worried about an upcoming move, I can work on reserving a U-Haul, recruiting friends to help with the move, or researching schools in the area.
-Breaking a big worry into smaller, actionable steps, and then checking those things off my list, can help me to gain some control over the situation.
+Breaking a big worry into smaller, actionable steps and then checking those things off my list can help me to gain some control over the situation.

-So schedule 20-30 minutes of designated “worry time” into each day, preferably in the late afternoon, but not too close to bedtime.
+So schedule 20-30 minutes of designated “worry time” into each day, preferably in the late afternoon but not too close to bedtime.
 As worries fill your mind throughout the day, jot them down to save for your worry time.

 Luckily, focusing on a positive thought can rewire your brain to default to positivity.
 Check out this post to learn how to create and use your own daily positive affirmations to combat worry.

 How to Stop Worrying In the Moment